 We earn commissions from the brokerage services we deliver for customers' fully disclosed accounts and consolidated accounts.
 See Item 4.B "Business Overview-Our Core Products and Services-Brokerage Services-Types of Accounts."
 We charge commission fees based on the amount of transaction volume, or the number of shares, lots or contracts in each order, which generally vary in accordance with the type of products or services, timing of account activation, eligibility for discounts and other factors.
-In 2019, 2020 and 2021, the average rate of commissions over trading volume was 0.0268%, 0.0354% and 0.0364%, respectively, which is the ratio of the total commissions to the total trading volume in the same period.
-The gradual increase in the average commission rates was primarily caused by our product diversification as the portion of higher commission product increased in the year 2021.
+In 2020, 2021 and 2022, the average rate of commissions over trading volume was 0.0354%, 0.0364% and 0.0335%, respectively, which is the ratio of the total commissions to the total trading volume in the same period.
+The gradual increase in the average commission rates was primarily caused by our product diversification as the portion of higher commission product increased in the year 2021 and 2022 was primarily due to the lower commissions resulting from the decreased trading volume in 2022.